RetroDECK/ES-DE/INSTALL.md

 ### On Windows:

 This is a strange legacy operating system.
-However it's still popular, so we need to support it for the time being.
+However it's still popular, so we need to support it.

 I did a brief evaluation of the Microsoft Visual C++ compiler (MSVC) but as far as I'm concerned it's an abomination so I won't cover it here and it won't be supported.